This post contains affiliate links. Please see our disclosure policy.

 • Granulated sugar – A little sugar adds sweetness and helps release the juices.

-• Corn Starch – This helps thicken the sauce!
+• Corn Starch – This thickens the sauce!

 • Fresh Lemon Juice & Zest – Lemon is the perfect compliment to blueberry.